The SEO Metrics That Matter More Than Keyword Rankings

 Reviews on Google, Bing, and other similar sites are important for any business, but especially so for an operation with a brick-and-mortar site and local targeting.
 Search algorithms—when used for local searches like restaurants, hotels, hairdressers, and the like—take customer reviews into account when forming their rankings.
 Look up and read over your business’s reviews and make a note of your scores, how often or how recently you were reviewed, any specific points and commonalities among customer comments, and how your competition is doing.
 Try not to dismiss negative reviews without taking a hard look at what is said and seeing if there is room for improvement.

 At the end of the day, all of your SEO attempts are done in order to earn conversions.
 The exact form of that conversion (purchases, sign-ups, downloads, etc.) will inevitably vary but the fact remains that you want people viewing your content to take some form of action.
 Look at how your conversion rate matches up against the number of visitors and try to find trends.
 Perhaps there is a page that has an unusually high or low conversion rate compared to others.
 Also, look at what sources or searches are bringing in most of your converts; this can help further assess what differences exist between those who follow through and those who do not.

 Numero Uno is a Toronto-based provider of search engine optimization (SEO), content marketing, and mobile optimization solutions for startups and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
 Contact us at firstname.lastname@example.org or at 905-856-2012 to learn how we can help improve your search profile across all platforms.